-9.1 Sanctions may include:
+Sanctions may include:

 - Withdrawal from lessons.

-- Mediation between victim and perpetrator.

 - Parent/Carer Meetings.

 - Parent/Carer informed about behaviour of their child.

-- Outside agencies informed to support where appropriate.

 - Detention.

 - Isolation.

 - Fixed-term exclusion or permanent exclusion.

 - Report cards (Form Tutor / Head of House / Leadership)

 - Behaviour impositions.

-This list is not exhaustive
+- This list is not exhaustive.